mugdhav/mugdhav/README.md

 Java-based open source API providing readymade components for developing Web applications.

 - [Developing Efficient Network and Distributed Applications with ACE](https://www.developer.com/open/article.php/3392461/Developing-Efficient-Network-and-Distributed-Applications-with-ACE.htm) - An introduction to Adaptive Communication Environment (ACE), a C++-based open source framework used to develop real-time communication services and applications.
+***
+You can also find some of my work samples in my Showcase repository.
 <!--
 **mugdhav/mugdhav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.